 How Often Should you Change an Air Filter?

-It’s usually recommended that you change the air filter every 12-15 months or about once a year.
+It’s usually recommended that you change the air filter every 12-15 months.
+I put a recurring calendar reminder to do it every year.

 Why Do you Need to Change the Air Filter?